 Weglot is an end-to-end website translation and localization solution that helps you set up, automate, and streamline the various translation processes mentioned in our workflow discussion above.

-Using a proprietary mix of machine learning translations, Weglot instantly produces high-quality translations for website text in over 110 source languages (including custom languages).
+Using a proprietary mix of AI translation providers, Weglot instantly produces high-quality translations for website text in over 110 source languages (including custom languages).
 These translations are stored in a central Weglot dashboard, and team collaboration features make it easy to conduct post-editing work with team members and expert translators.
+On top of automation, Weglot’s AI Translation Model, powered by OpenAI and Gemini, learns from your brand guidelines, tone of voice, glossary, and past edits to generate translations that already sound like your brand from day one.
+It puts translation quality on autopilot, so you get context-aware, brand-aligned translations and only step in to edit when you want to.

 Weglot also includes features for enhancing multilingual websites, such as automatic hreflang tag implementation and language switcher setup.
 With Weglot, businesses have been able to:

-These are just a couple of the 70,000+ businesses that trust Weglot for their website translation needs.
-Experience how Weglot can accelerate your own website localization efforts by signing up for a free trial here.
+These are just a couple of the 110,000+ brands that trust Weglot for their website translation needs.
+Experience how Weglot can accelerate your own website localization efforts by signing up for your 14-day free trial here.